 This year, we’re social distancing on Michigan, Wisconsin and Minnesota’s northern shores (that is if Wisconsin’s notorious COVID count doesn’t prohibit us from traveling).
-Our highlights will be scenery over sipping, and that will likely be out of a cooler instead of a brewery.
+Our highlights will be scenery over sipping, and the later will likely be out of a cooler instead of a brewery.
 However, if we do make a stop—or maybe you’re looking to—here’s the The Cabin’s Brew-Sconsin or The Minnesota BeerCast for suggestions.

 (sort of—we’re a bit happenstance in our travels)

 - Black River Harbor Recreation Area

 I’m a born and bred Michigan girl, which means you can’t fully take the mitten off my hand or out of my heart.
 U.P.
 Ironwood, here we come!

 - Morgan Falls and St. Peter’s Dome